microsoftgraph/python-sample-auth/README.md

 ## Python Auth Options

-The following is a brief summary of the options that are demonstrated in the samples in this repo.
-Note that these samples are intended to clarify the minimum steps required for authenticating and making calls to Microsoft Graph, so they don't include error handling and other common practices for production deployment.
+The following is a summary of the authentication options that are demonstrated in the samples in this repo.

 ### Option #1: Microsoft ADAL (Active Directory Authentication Library)